milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Google Cloud Armor Enterprise: Google Cloud Armor Enterprise is a managed application protection service that bundles Google Cloud Armor WAF and DDoS Protection with additional services and capabilities including DDoS response support, DDoS bill protection, and Google Cloud Armor Adaptive Protection, which is Google's machine-learning based solution to protect internet-facing endpoints from network and application-based attacks.

-Media CDN: Media CDN is a content delivery network that leverages Google's global edge cache nodes to deliver exceptional caching efficiency and end user experiences.
+Media CDN: Media CDN is a content delivery network that leverages Google’s global edge cache nodes to deliver exceptional caching efficiency and end user experiences.

 Network Connectivity Center: Network Connectivity Center is a hub-and-spoke model for network connectivity management in Google Cloud that facilitates connecting a customer's resources to its cloud network.

-Network Intelligence Center: Network Intelligence Center is Google Cloud's comprehensive network monitoring, verification, and optimization platform across the Google Cloud, multi-cloud, and on-prem environments.
+Network Intelligence Center: Network Intelligence Center is Google Cloud’s comprehensive network monitoring, verification, and optimization platform across the Google Cloud, multi-cloud, and on-prem environments.

 Network Service Tiers: Network Service Tiers enable you to select different quality networks (tiers) for outbound traffic to the internet: the Standard Tier primarily utilizes third party transit providers while the Premium Tier leverages Google's private backbone and peering surface for outbound data transfer.